 Welcome!

-I am Stuart C. Ray, M.D., FACP, FIDSA, Vice Chair of Medicine for Data Integrity and Analytics, and Professor of Medicine in the Center for Viral Hepatitis Research in the Division of Infectious Diseases, in the Department of Medicine at the Johns Hopkins University School of Medicine.
-I am fully supportive of and engaged in the efforts of the Diversity Council.
+I am Stuart C. Ray, M.D., FACP, FIDSA, Professor of Medicine in the Viral Immunity and Pathogenesis Center in the Division of Infectious Diseases, in the Department of Medicine at the Johns Hopkins University School of Medicine.
+I have a secondary research appointment in Oncology.

 My research interests revolve around the relationships between the sequence variation of RNA viruses (especially HCV and HIV-1) and their pathogenesis.
 My clinical interests also center around HCV and HIV infections.
-These interests converge in current efforts to develop low-cost nanodiagnostic devices that would work anywhere in the world.
+I am increasingly engaged in Data Science, as a member of the JHU Data Science and AI Institute (DSAI) and I co-chair the Research Data Subcouncil of the Johns Hopkins Medicine AI & Data Trust Council.

 My interests are also reflected, in various ways, in the following profile tools (not sure which I like best yet):